spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

   - /docs/scos/user/features/202204.0/file-manager-feature-overview/asset-management.html
 ---

 The *Digital Asset Management* capability lets you upload and manage your assets effectively.
+You can:
+* Bulk upload/remove files
+* Add/delete files via the Back Office user interface
+* Maintain multiple versions of individual files
+* Drag and drop to create and update your assets’ file structure
+* Manage files from a list view

-A Back Office user can upload files and add them to CMS pages and blocks to display on the Storefront.
+A Back Office user can upload files then add them to CMS pages and blocks to display on the Storefront.

-Apart from images, you can add a variety of different types of assets to your project, including but not limited to:
+Apart from images, you can add many different types of assets to your project, including but not limited to:
 * Presentations
 * PDF documents
 * Graphics